Do you know someone who’s in love with Japanese culture?

 Want to get some good Instagram shots?

 Or, want to wear only an apron for a special someone?
 Hehe!

 Japanese body pillows (Amazon affiliate link) are the perfect cure for loneliness and bad sleeping posture.
 Some people need extra cushion support for their legs, back, or neck to not wake up sore and achy the following morning.

 What’s nice about Japanese anime body pillows is that they come with cute (and often racy) character designs to liven up a room.
 This could be something fun to get someone who lives in a dorm room, has a great sense of humor, and isn’t embarrassed easily.

 12. Shoji Screen

 Shoji screens are stunning panels that can be used to divide sections of a room.
 They are usually made with wooden frames, and rice paper screens with a painted design.
-Shoji screens are very light, and easy to move around.
+Shoji screens (Amazon affiliate link) are very light, and easy to move around.

 The best part is that they’re foldable!
 They make an awesome background for photos and videos.
 But usually they’re just used to add a bit of privacy.
 Shoji screens are wonderful at sectioning off shared spaces.

 Many people with businesses love to use these as backdrops.
 They’re also good for hiding a mess if you don’t have time to clean and guests suddenly show up!